Joshikarank/Crypto-Trading-Simulator-MVP-Fullstack-AI-Powered/README.md

 | Manual refresh for new prices | ✅ Hourly background auto-predictor |
 | No learning from past predictions | ✅ Logs accuracy and results for analysis |
 | Retraining is too frequent | ✅ Now only retrains when needed (model age logic) |
+Most people:
+- Don’t understand how crypto trading works.
+- Can’t afford to experiment with real money.
+- Don’t get personalized insights or simple forecasting.

+### Felix AI solves that by:
+- Creating a **virtual trading simulator** with ₹1,000,000 paper money.
+- Showing **real-time predictions** using machine learning.
+- Offering a **personal assistant** (Felix AI) that can explain trades, give signals, and forecast market direction.
+- Presenting a **clear, beautiful dashboard** with profit/loss visualizations.

+It makes machine learning and finance feel intuitive and accessible — not intimidating.

 ---